jagotu/BACIL/thesis_text/thesis_text.md

 * trivial queries, e.g. queries for a metadata item at a constant index, would only result in a compilation constant,
 * simple queries, e.g. queries for a metadata item at a variable index, would result in a simple offset calculation (multiply and add) and reads from a compilation constant byte[],
-* all further parsing necessary for more complex queries (creating objects representing metadata concepts etc.) would be performed lazily, callers should make sure to cache their Objects themselves.
+* all further parsing necessary for more complex queries (creating objects representing metadata concepts etc.) would be performed lazily by invokers and they should make sure to cache their objects themselves.

 ### Definition of important CLI component structures

+First, we will define terms necessary for understanding our analysis of the complexities of the file format.

 Apart from various headers used for locating it, all metadata is stored in streams.
 There are two basic types of streams: heaps and tables.